eth-educators/eth-docker/SETUP.md

 ## Client choice

 Please choose:
-- The eth2 client you wish to run
+* The eth2 client you wish to run
-  - Nimbus
+  * Nimbus
-  - Lighthouse
+  * Lighthouse
-  - Prysm
+  * Prysm
+  * Teku
-- Your source of eth1 data
+* Your source of eth1 data
-  - geth
+  * geth
-  - 3rd-party
+  * 3rd-party
-- Whether to run a slasher (not yet implemented)
+* Whether to run a slasher (not yet implemented)
-- Whether to run a grafana dashboard for monitoring
+* Whether to run a grafana dashboard for monitoring

+> Note: Teku is written in Java, which makes it memory-hungry.
+In its default configuration, you may
+> want a machine with 16 GiB of RAM.
+See .env for a parameter to restrict Teku to 4 GiB of RAM.

 First, copy the environment file.<br />
 `cp default.env .env`